PostEverywhere vs CoSchedule: Social Scheduler Showdown

 PostEverywhere is the better choice if your primary need is social media content creation and publishing:

-- Social media managers who need a dedicated tool built specifically for social scheduling across seven platforms — not a marketing calendar with social features bolted on
+- Social media managers who need a dedicated tool built specifically for social scheduling across eight platforms — not a marketing calendar with social features bolted on

 - Content creators who want AI-generated captions, images, and video to speed up production